May 19 – August 21, 2021

 Zack and Adam Khalil are both Ojibway, from northern Michigan, and Jackson Polys, who is Tlingit, is from Alaska.
 NRO’s work has been the subject of solo exhibitions at Audain Gallery at Simon Fraser University, BC, Canada (2021) and MOCAD Detroit, MI (2020), Obsidian Coast, Bradford-on-Avon, UK (2020), and the Toronto Biennial of Art, Toronto, Canada (2019).
 Group exhibitions include Speculations on the Infrared, EFA Project Space Program, NY (2021) and Unholding, Artists Space, NY (2017).
 Screenings and Performances include Indigenous Lens: Our Reality, Walker Art Center, MN (2020), Informants Get Paid!, Artists Space, NY (2020) Culture Capture: Terminal Addition, Light Work, NY (2019), Culture Capture: Terminal Addition, 57th New York Film Festival, NY (2019) The Savage Philosophy of Endless Acknowledgement, Whitney Museum, NY (2018), and THE INFORMANTS, Artists Space, NY (2017).

-Emily Allan, Mitch Anzouni, Louis Bobadilla, Ashley Byler, Driftnote, Jim Fletcher, Inpatient Press, KITE, Rose Mori, Emmet de Muzio, Laura Ortman, Tony Ourlser, Jeremy Pheiffer, Gaile Pranckunaite, Pvssyheaven, Walter Scott, Rezarta Seferi, Bayley Sweitzer, Walker Tate, Virgil B/G Taylor, Kate Valk, Maiingan "iNDiO1763" Wiikwedong, Eric Wrenn
+Kate August, Emily Allan, Mitch Anzuoni, Luis Bobadilla, Ashley Byler, Mario A. Caro, Enver Chakartash, Lou Cornum, Driftnote, Jim Fletcher, Arianna Gil, Ed Halter, Inpatient Press, KITE, Sarah Michelson, Rose Mori, Emmet de Muzio, Laura Ortman, Tony Oursler, Jeremy Pheiffer, Gaile Pranckunaite, Pvssyheaven, Walter Scott, Rezarta Seferi, Bayley Sweitzer, Walker Tate, Virgil B/G Taylor, Kate Valk, Maiingan "iNDiO1763" Wiikwedong, Eric Wrenn

 Lead Support for Feel at Home Here is provided by Alexander S.C.
 Rower & Elan Gentry.